thebeansgroup/coffeescript-style-guide/README.md

     - comparisons: `==`, `<`, `>`, `<=`, `>=`, `unless`, etc.
     - arithmetic operators: `+`, `-`, `*`, `/`, etc.

- -  In assignments or definitions whitespace can be used to make the code more clear and readable:
+-  An exception to the rule above can be made if additional whitespace can be used to make the code more clear and readable:

         ```coffeescript
         a: 1